CSX Safety Requirements for Corridor Activity

-- All personnel must wear proper Personal Protection Equipment, which includes a minimum of hard hat, safety glasses, steel toed shoes, hearing protection, and orange vests with reflective stripes on or around road crossings.
-If not wearing orange hard hats, personnel must also wear orange vests regardless of location.
+- All personnel must wear proper Personal Protection Equipment, which includes a minimum of hard hat, safety glasses, steel toed shoes, hearing protection, and high visibility vests with reflective stripes on or around road crossings.
+If not wearing orange hard hats, personnel must also wear high visibility vests regardless of location.
 When working beyond 25 feet from the nearest rail of a main track, hard hats, safety glasses, and laced work boots will be required.

 - All "FRA Bridge Worker Safety" rules will apply to workers performing bridge attachments, including proper fall protection rules.

 - All test holes or pits less than 15 feet from the centerline of main tracks, will be filled or covered prior to passing of trains.
 No open pits or holes will be left over night.
 All pits and trenches will be shored according to OSHA requirements.

 - No dirt or debris will be allowed to foul the ballast section of the tracks.

 - All excavation or plow trenches will be back filled and compacted immediately.
 Briefings will be conducted each morning and throughout the day when conditions or job scope changes.

 - All public utilities, CSXT Engineering, and the Railroad Train Control Office, will be notified prior to any construction.

 - Job Briefings will be conducted each morning and throughout the day when conditions or job scope changes.